In Depth Guide : Acquia Certified Developer Drupal

 Git Commands

-Review common Git commands and how they affect the code base.
+Review common and how they affect the code base.

 • Git clone: Creates a local version of a remote repository with user write permissions to push code back to the remote repository.